cloudmaven/documentation/pages/aws/aws_hipaa.md

 ### Part 6: Auditing

-HCDS activity must be logged in such a manner as to permit subsequent tracing of PHI data access and ongoing monitoring of the security state of the system.
+SCE activity must be logged in such a manner as to permit subsequent tracing of PHI data access and ongoing monitoring of the security state of the system.

 #### CloudTrail and CloudWatch